Ferlab-Ste-Justine/obo-parser/README.md

 - https://purl.obolibrary.org/obo/hp.obo
 - https://purl.obolibrary.org/obo/mondo.obo
 - https://purl.obolibrary.org/obo/ncit.obo
+- S3 path for ICD, we fetch the XML file here: https://www.cdc.gov/nchs/icd/icd-10-cm/files.html, and add it to S3 bucket.

 2nd argument: Type of ontological terms, values can be one of those: `hpo` or `mondo` or `ncit` or `icd`.